- Options: MA Composition, PG Dip Composition, PG Cert Composition (Please note, this course was previously MMus Composition)

 We’ll meet with you on a one-to-one basis through weekly tutorials to help develop your work.
 This support focuses on technical and aesthetic development, and we’ll work with you on specific questions arising from your current project and its wider context.

-We’ll discuss broader issues with you and the other MA composers through weekly seminar sessions.
+We’ll discuss broader issues with you and the other MA/MRes composers through weekly seminar sessions.
 These can include case studies of particular composers or approaches, technical work in relation to specific compositional problems, or exploration of professional contexts.

 For specific composition projects we organise rehearsals and workshops with visiting professional musicians and fellow students.
 This enables you to hear your work played live and to make changes based on discussion and feedback.